William Sidney Cooper

-William Sidney Cooper (1854-1927) was a British landscape artist, best known for his paintings of the countryside around Herne Bay in Kent.
+William Sidney Cooper (1854-1927) was a British landscape artist, best known for his watercolour paintings of the countryside and farm animals around Herne Bay in Kent.

 Life and work

-William trained with his Great-Uncle Thomas Sidney Cooper at his School of Art in Canterbury.
+William trained with his great-uncle Thomas Sidney Cooper at his School of Art in Canterbury.
 William became a successful artist exhibiting at the Royal Academy, the Royal Society of British Artists (Suffolk Street galleries, London) and the Royal Watercolour Society.